mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 - 0.11.0.0 clients can communicate with older brokers, such as 0.10.2.x brokers.
 However 0.11.0.0 clients are required for these new features.

-The rolling [upgrade procedure](https://kafka.apache.org/documentation/#upgrade) (from 0.10.2.x to 0.11.0.0) is explained below.
-This procedure guarantees no downtime during the upgrade.
+The recommended Kafka rolling upgrade from `0.10.2.x` to `0.11.0.0` includes the following steps:

-1. Upgrade the code to the new version:
+1. Upgrade service the latest version of DC/OS Kafka package:
-   * Upgrade Kafka software to [0.11.0.0](https://archive.apache.org/dist/kafka/0.11.0.0/RELEASE_NOTES.html).
+   * Upgrade Kafka software to `0.11.0.0`.
+   * Do not update protocol and log versions, keep them same.
    * Restart the brokers one at a time.
    * Wait until the entire cluster is upgraded.

 2. Change `inter.broker.protocol.version` to `0.11.0.0`:
    * In the `server.properties` file, change `inter.broker.protocol.version` to `0.11.0.0`.
    * Do not change log.message.format.version yet.
    * Restart the brokers one by one for the new protocol version to take affect.

 3. Change `log.message.format.version` to `0.11.0`:
    * In the server.properties files, change `log.message.format.version` to `0.11.0`.
    * Restart the brokers one by one for the new log format version to take affect.

+This is an overview of the rolling upgrade process to guarantee no downtime during the upgrade.
+The process for upgrading Kafka with DC/OS is documented in detail below.

 The new DC/OS Kafka package (with Kafka 0.11.0.0 version) that we will be upgrading to has the following default settings: